shekhang/ShoppingCartTestCode/README.md

-Instruction to Setup and run
+Instruction to Setup and run HWHHEHEHE
 ------------------------------------------------------
 This Program is designed to run on the command line.
 1. Please Clone from git hub